eavestn/learnings/kubernetes/setup-windows.md

 **Priority: Required (High)**

-[cURL](https://curl.se/) is a tool with which I recommend developers become familiar - it's used (and contributed to) by a large number of companies.
+[cURL](https://curl.se/) (pronounced as the word "curl") is a tool with which I recommend developers become familiar - it's used (and contributed to) by a large number of companies.
 To describe cURL, I will borrow directly from the cURL homepage:

 > curl is used in command lines or scripts to transfer data.